Merzasphor/MWSE/docs/source/lua/api/tes3ui/registerProperty.rst

 **Parameters:**

 - `string`_ **name**
-    The name of the property.
+    The unique name of the property.

 **Returns:**